remuslazar/geoip-api/README.md

 ### JSONP Request

-For JSON usage specify the callback function using the `callback` query parameter.
+For JSONP usage specify the callback function using the `callback` query parameter.

 ```